mmikkel/DashCols-Craft/README.md

 * Rich Text
 * Table

-### …but what about my awesome custom FieldType?
+### …but what about my awesome _custom_ FieldType?

-For now, any String based attribute will display more or less as-is (some formatting is applied to stuff like URLs, Hex color codes etc.).
+For now, any String based attribute will display more or less as-is (some formatting is applied to stuff like URLs, Hex color codes etc.), and string values are truncated to a maximum of 50 characters.
 More complex stuff needs to be built in; I’m currently exploring options for enabling users to easily add support for their own custom FieldTypes.

 If you have a publicly available FieldType plugin you wish to see supported, please file a feature request!

-### What's next?
+### Roadmap

 Look for the following in coming updates:

-* Output of non-image Asset fields (icon and/or filename, haven't decided yet)
-* Sorting/ordering options
 * Support for User tables
-* Inline editing of sections/listings/category groups
+* Support for popular, custom FieldTypes
 * Option to clear a layout w/ a single button

 ## Bugs, feature requests, support